Parabolic dynamics and Anisotropic Banach spaces: Definitions and main Results

+where $\bh_1$ and $\boO_1$ are the right and left eigendistributions of $\cL_\bF$ associated to the eigenvalue $\rho$, respectively.
 Accordingly, $\boO_1$ is a positive distribution, and hence a measure, thus also $O_1$ is a measure.
 By the ergodic theorem $H_{x,t}(g)$ grows proportional to $t$ unless $g\in\bV_0=\{g\;:\;\mu(g)=0\}$.
 By Theorem \ref{thm:main} it follows that $\operatorname{Ker}(O_1)\subset\bV_0$.
 On the other hand the kernel of $O_1$ must be a codimension one closed subspace, hence $\operatorname{Ker}(O_1)=\bV_0$.
 It follows that the two measures must be proportional.\footnote{ Remark that this implies that $O_1$ is invariant for the flow $\phi_t$.
 In fact, by using judiciously \eqref{eq:commute2} one could have proven directly that $\boO_1$ is invariant for $\bphi_t$.
 It is possible that such a proof would work also for eigendistributions with eigenvalues with modulus sufficiently close to one.
 Yet, for smaller eigenvalues the aforementioned regularity problems seem to kick in.} \end{proof} The next step is to study, in the case $O_i(g)=0$ for all $i\in\{1,\dots,N_1\}$, the regularity of the coboundary.
 As already mentioned (see Remark \ref{rem:low-reg}) it is natural to consider only $r_i\leq 1+\alpha$.
 To study exactly the H\"older regularity would entail either to use a more complex Banach space or an interpolating argument.
-As already mentioned, in the spirit of giving ideas rather than a complete theory, we content ourselves with considering Lipschitz regularity.
-To do so we have only to consider the derivative of $\overline{H}_{T}$ with respect to $x$.
-To study the growth of such a derivative, it is necessary to introduce a new adapted transfer operator $\widehat{\cL_\bF}$ which is now defined on one forms (see \ref{eq:new-new} for the precise definition) and acts on different Banach spaces $ \widehat \cB^{p,q}$ (see Appendix \ref{sec:norms-bis}).
+In the spirit of giving ideas rather than a complete theory, we content ourselves with considering Lipschitz regularity.
+To do so we have only to consider the derivative of $\oH_{T}$ with respect to $x$.
+To study the growth of such a derivative, it is necessary to introduce new adapted transfer operators $\cL_{\hat A,\bF}$ and $\widehat{\cL}_\bF$ the second of which is now defined on one forms (see equation \eqref{eq:new-new} for the precise definitions) and acts on different Banach spaces $ \widehat \cB^{p,q}$ (see Appendix \ref{sec:norms-bis}).
 The Banach spaces $\widehat \cB^{p,q}$ are a bit more complex than the $\cB^{p,q}$ used in Theorem \ref{thm:main} insofar they are really spaces of currents rather then distributions (one has to think of $dg$, rather than $g$, as an element of the Banach space).
 Apart from this, the proof of our next result, to be found in Section \ref{sec:cob}, follows the same logic of the first proof.